Southampton (UK Parliament constituency)

-Southampton was a parliamentary constituency which was represented in the British House of Commons.
+Southampton was a parliamentary constituency which was represented in the English and after 1707 British House of Commons.
 Centred on the town of Southampton, it returned two members of parliament (MPs) from 1295 until it was abolished for the 1950 general election.

 Boundaries

 1885-1918: The existing Parliamentary borough, the parish of Milbrook, the ecclesiastical district of Holy Saviour, Bittern, the parish of St. Mary Extra, and the detached part of the parish of Hound included within the parish of St. Mary Extra.